freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 - Capitalization matters
 - If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

-## 950. Use `PSQL` Variable

-### 950.1

-Okay, now you can connect to the database and interact with it in your script using that PQSL variable.

-#### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

-## 960. Delete the `echo` line

-### 960.1

-Delete the echo line

-#### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

 ## 970. Create `AVAILABLE_BIKES` Variable

 ### 970.1